Riley-D-1/Heads-Up-Hold-em/README.md

 Gameplay Rules
 - Player pays the buy-in fee (Costs 6 Money atm)
 - Each player flips their 2 private coins.
 - Dealer is randomly selected.
+(In my game player is always dealer)
-- The dealer starts the betting round.
-In a clockwise order, players can raise, match, or fold.
-(Players must all match the bet and can raise it further to continue playing or fold.)
+- A betting round occurs (starting on the dealer).
+In a clockwise order players can  bet or fold.
+(Players must all match the bet or can fold)
 - The dealer flips 4 community coins.
 - Count your heads and tails and use your highest number.
 - All personal coins are revealed.
 The player with the best hand type wins.
 (If players tie on a hand, heads triumph over tails.
 If there is still a tie, the pot is split equally.)